Lepa Lukić: Personal life

-Lukić has been married three times.
-Her third husband is named Milan Milanović.
-She did not have children with any of her husbands.
+Lukić has been married three times in her life, but she never had children from any of these marriages.
+Her first husband was Toma Lukić, whose surname she kept after their marriage.
+They were married for seven years before divorcing.

+She later married her second husband, Vlada Perović.
+That marriage also lasted seven years and ended in divorce after Lukić discovered that Perović had been unfaithful.

+In 1999, Lukić began dating her future husband, Milan Milanović.
+They married a year later, and their marriage lasted until Milanović’s death in 2019.

+Lukić also had a domestic partner, Duško Štrbac, who was nine years younger than her.
+Their relationship lasted seven years, until Štrbac died from a stroke.

 She was a friend of footballer Miljan Miljanić (1930–2012), as well as Bosnian singer Silvana Armenulić (1939–1976), with whom she was asked to perform with at Silvana's final concert the night she died in 1976, but overslept for the first time in her career and did not make it to the concert.
 Had she gone, she believes she would have lost her life in the car accident that killed Silvana and her sister Mirsada Mirjana Bajraktarević.
 In 2013, Lepa revealed in an interview that she hasn't driven a car since Silvana's death, out of fear that she would share the same fate as the two sisters.